 Morse code was an early form of communication that used a series of dots and dashes as a code for letters.
 Often the code was sent over a wire as sound and then translated by someone on the other end, but the code could also be transmitted using light.
-This challenge will extend your knowledge of making an LED blink and will push you to make the LED blink in a specific pattern.
-Parts 2 and 3 of this challenge can further extend your knowledge of Arduino.
+Today's challenge will extend your knowledge of making an LED blink and will push you to make the LED blink in a specific pattern.